todistantlands/todistantlands.github.io/_posts/2022-06-18-death-on-table.md

 ![Death tarot card](/img/deathcard.jpg)

 The GM would have a Death tarot card face down on the table.
 At any point (as long as you weren't in the middle of resolving a player action), the GM could turn it face up.
 As long the death card is showing, any potentially lethal injury that could knock a PC out, kills them.
-It does not give the GM license to ice a PC out of nowhere, but it signals a ratcheting up of the stakes, and _does_ give the GM permission to bring the hurt than they usually have.
+It does not give the GM license to ice a PC out of nowhere, but it signals a ratcheting up of the stakes, and _does_ give the GM more permission to bring the hurt than they usually have.

 You can compare this with the [2400 games](https://jasontocci.itch.io/2400).
 These have a similar approach to lethality where the GM has to signal death as a possible outcome before a roll so players can decide whether to accept the risk.
 The death card does that too but it's a little more playful and introduces deadliness as a quality of an overall situation rather than a specific roll.